New Jersey Devils Logo

 New Jersey Devils Logo 1992-1999

-There were no other modifications, except the outline color was changed to black, so logo elements looked more expressive.
+There were no other changes, except that the outline color was changed to black to make the logo elements look more expressive.
 The team used this logo for six years.

 1999 – today